Christine Churcher: Elections

-Churcher was elected as the member of the 3rd parliament of the 4th republic of Ghana in the 2000 Ghanaian general elections for the Cape Coast South Constituency on the ticket of the New Patriotic Party with a total number of votes cast of 31,573 votes representing 55.70% over her opponents.
+Churcher was elected as the member of the 3rd parliament of the 4th republic of Ghana in the 2000 Ghanaian general elections for the Cape Coast South Constituency on the ticket of the New Patriotic Party (NPP) with a total number of votes cast of 31,573 votes representing 55.70% over her opponents.
 She was also elected as the member of parliament for the 4th parliament of the 4th republic of Ghana in the 2004 Ghanaian general elections.
 She thus served as a member of parliament for the Cape Coast constituency from 7 January 2005 to 6 January 2009.
 She was elected with 36,264 votes out of 70,866 total valid votes cast.
 This was equivalent to 51.2% of the total valiv votes cast.
 She was elected over MacDonald Konns Tongo of the People's National Convention, Ebo Barton-Odro of the National Democratic Congress and Araba Bentsi-Enchill Safohen of the Convention People's Party.
 These obtained 0.8%, 44.5% and 3.5% respectively of total valid votes cast.
 Churcher was elected on the ticket of the New Patriotic Party.
 Her constituency was a part of the 16 constituencies won by the New Patriotic Party in the Central region in that elections.
 In all, the New Patriotic Party won a total 128 parliamentary seats in the 4th parliament of the 4th republic of Ghana.

+Ambassadorial appointment

+In 2021, Churcher was the Ambassador of Ghana to the Republic of Benin.